quiaro/studio3/ui/README.md

     });

-Notice that the location of the both the stylesheet (mycss.css) and the template is relative to the module JS file.
-Also, notice that RequireJS is not used to load templates for modules because these are loaded on demand by angular when the user navigates to their corresponding url.
+Notice that the location of both the stylesheet (mycss.css) and the template is relative to the module's JS file.
+Also, notice that RequireJS is not used to load templates for modules because these are loaded on demand by Angular when the user navigates to their corresponding url.
 In this example, the template will not be loaded until the user navigates to 'http://sample-domain.net/sample-state'.

+##### Loading Templates with Plugins

+When a module template loads, it may load specific plugins referenced by a custom directive and/or it may load all plugins for a specific container type by using the 'sdoPlugins' directive.
+In both cases, as long as the plugin is declared as an Angular directive, it is possible to load its template via the directive's *template* or *templateUrl* properties.

+The following is a sample plugin encapsulated within the custom directive `<sdo-plugin-almond>`:

+    define(['require', 'globals', 'less!./almond'],
+        function( require, globals ) {

+        'use strict';

+        var injector = angular.element(globals.dom_root).injector();

+        injector.invoke(['NgRegistry', function(NgRegistry) {

+                NgRegistry
+                    .addDirective('sdoPluginAlmond', [function() {
+                        return {
+                            restrict: 'E',
+                            replace: true,
+                            scope: {},
+                            templateUrl: require.toUrl('./templates/almond.tpl.html')
+                        };
+                    }]);
+            }
+        ]);

+        return '<sdo-plugin-almond></sdo-plugin-almond>';
+    });

+Notice that the location of the stylesheet (almond.less) and the template (almond.tpl.html) is relative to the module's JS file.
+Also, notice that, similar to loading templates with modules, RequireJS is not used to load templates; instead, these are loaded on demand by Angular.

 ### App Configuration